Docs by the Sea 2022

 Notable alumni include In the Claws of a Century Wanting (International Programme, DOK Leipzig 2018), The Future Cries Beneath Our Soil (In competition, DMZ International Documentary Film Festival 2018).

 In Storytelling Lab, our mentors will help filmmakers to understand what story they are making, how to tell it, and to whom.
 This is an excellent space for directors and producers to develop their projects and sharpen their creative vision to tell potential, urgent stories in the region and pitch them to an international forum.
-Our mentors this year are Tan Pin Pin (Singapore), Jane Mote (UK), and Laurent Bécue-Renard (France).
+Our mentors this year are Tan Pin Pin (Singapore), Jane Mote (UK), Laurent Bécue-Renard (France), and Stefano Centini (Italy, Taiwan).

 Notable alumni include Diary of Cattle (In competition, Visions du Réel 2019), How Far I’ll Go (Asian Premiere, DMZ International Documentary Film Festival 2019), Last Night I Saw You Smiling (Latitudes, Visions du Réel 2019).